labrocadabro/100devs-faq/README.md

 Leon annouced a fresh start in class 32, so anything you missed before then, you don't have to go back and do.
 However keep in mind that:

 1. the course is completly free and takes a significant amount of effort on Leon's part
-2. he asks you to check-in to help increase the reach of the course
+2. he asks you to check in to help increase the reach of the course
 3. the homework is your skills training, so even if you don't submit it you should still do it